HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 ## <span style="color:silver"> 3.1.6 </span> Filtering CDS Hooks response cards at `order-sign`: CDS Service versus EHR Client

-The preferred implementation is to configure the CDS service to filter duplicative response cards previously shown to the prescriber at `order-select`.
+The preferred implementation is to configure the CDS service to filter duplicative response cards previously shown to the prescriber at `order-select` as demonstrated in the [advanced implementation](#-330--advanced-implementation).
 In order for PDDI CDS to be both sensitive and specific, different contextual factors are sent to the CDS service depending upon the order entry workflow step the clinician is engaged in.
 At the time of medication selection, a `order-select` CDS Hook sends medication resources to the CDS service.
 Later, at the time of order signing, a `order-sign` CDS Hook sends other contextual resources specific to a PDDI identified from processing `order-select`.
 This might include retrospective patient conditions, lab measurements, and other information.
 One potential advantage of this approach is a reduction the amount of information needed to provide actionable PDDI information to the clinician.
 The approach might also limit the amount of information the EHR has to provide for an order entry task.
 For example, if a clinician starts an NSAID order for a patient that was taking warfarin and decides to discontinue the order based on the presented cards, the clinician only needs to read and process medication factors, and the EHR would not display additional patient resources such as age and history of upper gastrointestinal bleed.
 Table 1 provides a summary of the specification and feature differences between the levels of implementation.

 # <span style="color:silver"> 3.1.7 </span> Process
 This section provides an overview of the processes and components of the PDDI CDS.
-It is delineated by Basic and Advanced Implementation sections.
+It is delineated by [Basic](#-320--basic-implementation) and [Advanced](#-330--advanced-implementation) Implementation sections.
 The Basic Implementation describes the technology specifications, and what structured code is available in this implementation guide.
 The Advanced Implementation is a target for future iterations to optimize the CDS artifacts.
 Details regarding the knowledge artifacts and decision points for the individual artifacts can be found in the TODO section.

 ## <span style="color:silver"> 3.1.8 </span> CDS Discovery
 {:.no_toc}